eteodun/Avatto-TRV07-TS0601-_TZE200_bvrlmajk/README.md

 Restart zigbee2MQTT service and start to pair devices.

 I saw during the tests that after pair some valueas appear with N/A.
 In mostly  times it is necessary to re-pair two times each device in order to configured on zigbee GUI.
-You can press interview button and repair device. (keep pressed button ~10 Sec)
+You can press interview button and re-pair device. (keep pressed button ~10 Sec)
-Also, you can set manually first time Child lock, Display brightness,Screen orientation, preset mode,etc
+Also, you can set manually first time Child lock, Display brightness,Screen orientation, preset mode,etc In case that before was used other version, please remove devices from zigbee2mqtt and be sure that state.json and database.db is cleaned and not contain anymore these devices.

 ## Installation on Zigbee2MQTT version greater than 2.00
 On folder zigbee2mqtt create new folder named "external_converters" and place external convertor file in this director.
 Restart zigbee2MQTT service and start to pair devices.

 I saw during the tests that after pair some valueas appear with N/A.
-In mostly  times it is necessary to re-pair two times each device in order to configured on zigbee GUI.
-You can press interview button and repair device. (keep pressed button ~10 Sec)
+In most times it is necessary to re-pair two times each device in order to configure on zigbee GUI.
+You can press interview button and re-pair device. (keep pressed button ~10 Sec)
-Also, you can set manually first time Child lock, Display brightness,Screen orientation, preset mode,etc
+Also, you can set manually first time Child lock, Display brightness,Screen orientation, preset mode,etc.

+In case that before was used other version, please remove devices from zigbee2mqtt and be sure that state.json and database.db is cleaned and not contain anymore these devices.

 ## Usage